krystek17/docker-101/README.md

 sudo pacman -Syu mkcert
 ```

-Download the becode directory and browse inside.
+Download the traefik directory and browse inside.

 Create a directory for your certificates:
 ```